Author guidelines – Wildlife Biology

 Articles – Articles must have a theoretical – conceptual basis, clearly stated objectives and research questions and/or hypotheses, and provide insights with relevance for the understanding of wildlife ecology and/or wildlife management that reach beyond the study area and study system.

-Articles published in Wildlife Biology comprise research papers (reporting the results of original research), reviews and management papers.
-Reviews can either be narrative or quantitative and must include a methods section explaining the rationale and process of literature selection used; systematic reviews are preferred.
+Articles published in Wildlife Biology comprise research papers (reporting the results of original research), reviews, and management papers.
+Research articles must have a theoretical –conceptual basis, clearly stated objectives and research questions, and provide insights with relevance for the understanding of wildlife ecology or the improvement of wildlife management and conservation.
+Reviews can either be narrative or quantitative and must include a methods section explaining the rationale and process of literature selection and analysis used; systematic reviews are preferred.
 Management papers promote the dissemination of information about management problems or systems, and scientific evaluations of the effects of management actions; they can have the structure of a research paper or of a review paper.